Skip to main content

 Run vulkro scan to see the full list against your codebase; the CLI reference covers the flags.

-The Free tier ships compliance-mapping output against published frameworks.
+The scanner ships compliance-mapping output against published frameworks.
 For legal-tech, the relevant profiles are:

 • gdpr for EU and UK matter data